Amarra S Amarra S

 “We need the eyes – the discretion – of the Shadow Court.”

 A silence stretched between them.
-Shadow studied her, the cold logic of the situation settling between them.
-He realised then why she hadn't called for the Guard, but she had let him stand here.
+Shadow studied her, the cold logic of the situation settling into place.

 He took a step closer, his voice dropping to a dangerous soft.